gvwilson/sdxjs/package-manager/index.md

-The minor version number is incremented when new functionality is <span g="backward_compatible">backward-compatible</span>---i.e., it won't break any existing code---and the patch number is changed for backwards-compatible bug fixes that don't add any new features.
+The minor version number is incremented when new functionality is <span g="backward_compatible">backward-compatible</span>---i.e., it won't break any existing code---and the patch number is changed for backward-compatible bug fixes that don't add any new features.

 The notation for specifying a project's dependencies looks a lot like arithmetic:
 `>= 1.2.3` means "any version from 1.2.3 onward",